On Brooks' Theorem: The First Proof

 If any vertex on $P_{23}$ has two neighbours of colour $1$, then some colour $\mu$ is absent at it.
 Recolouring that vertex with $\mu$ ensures that $v_2$ and $v_3$ are not in the same $2-3$ component.
 Interchanging colours $2$ and $3$ in one of them solves the problem, as we have seen before.

 So, assume that every vertex on $P_{23}$ has exactly one neighbour of colour $1$.

 Now interchange colours $1$ and $3$ in $P_{13}$.
-As a result, $v_1$ gets coloured $3$ and $v_3$ gets coloured $1$ and they are still in the same $1$-$3$ component.
-The condition that each of $v_1$ and $v_3$ has all the colours in its neighbourhood continues to be valid.
+As a result, $v_1$ gets coloured $3$ and $v_3$ gets coloured $1$, and they are still in the same $1$-$3$ component.
+The condition that no colour is absent at each of $v_1$ and $v_3$ remains valid.
 Also, note that the neighbourhood of every vertex on $P_{23}$ remains intact.